Research with undergrads

 In contrast, starting a research experience with data analysis is a great idea.
 This is how I usually start my students.
 I wrote up an article about how we do it for video-based projects.
 The advice generalizes to my quantitative, statistical, or simulation-based projects: replace “find interesting data and catalog it” with “run simple counting statistics”, for example.

-If you start your students with analysis, you need to have previously collected the data and done some preliminary sanity checks on it (is the video audible? do the spreadsheets have expected fields? etc).
+If you start your students with analysis, you need to have previously gotten ethics approval, collected the data and done some preliminary sanity checks on it (is the video audible? do the spreadsheets have expected fields? etc).
 You need to do these sanity checks yourself, but they shouldn’t take very much of your time.
 After your students are conversant with analysis methods and what constitutes good data, they’re ready to go out into the field and collect some new data.
 This is where having a research program is beautiful: you have data “in the can” for each new project because your previous students collected it.

 Bonus: keeping students for longer

-f your research program tends to keep students overlapping for multiple semesters, then it’s possible for new students to get started on projects that more experienced students are already working on.
-This is a good idea for the new students so that they can orient to the data corpus and the lab; it’s a good idea for the experienced students so that they can feel like experts, practice talking about their work, and learn more deeply about what they’re doing.
-Some research programs which center undergraduates can do this really well, but other programs (e.g. if they happen only in the summer) cannot.
-It’s not necessary, but it’s great if it works for you.
+This is a good idea for the new students so that they can orient to the data corpus and the lab.
+It’s a good idea for the experienced students so that they can feel like experts, practice talking about their work, and learn more deeply about what they’re doing.

 How do I match projects and students?